WMMS: Deregulation and "Death of the Buzzard"

 WMMS shifted format to active rock on February 17, 1997, under the direction of Bob Neumann, who had previously programmed WNCX and WENZ.
 Neumann defended the decision later as the right thing to have done, noting how alternative rock would eventually fade as a format several years later.
 Meanwhile, ownership would change yet again as Nationwide Communications was bought out by Jacor in November 1997.
 The Jacor purchase closed on August 10, 1998; later, on October 8, 1998, Clear Channel Communications won a bidding war for Jacor in a $6.5 billion deal.
 Closing in May 1999, Clear Channel was renamed iHeartMedia in 2014.
 WMMS veteran John Gorman has remained a vocal critic of iHeartMedia, once remarking on the company's former Cleveland executive, Kevin Metheny (dubbed "Pig Virus" by Howard Stern during their time at WNBC): "He had a volatile time here.
 People in radio say he was not an easy guy, that dealing with him was like a daily root canal."
 Studios were moved again to a combined facility in the suburb of Independence, Ohio.

 Following Jacor's takeover, WMMS ran a "Death of the Buzzard" month-long stunt in October 1998.
 As part of the stunt, Denny Sanders returned to host an airshift, programming the music at his discretion.
 Geared as a format change to contemporary hit radio (CHR) using the "KISS FM" brand, the decision was reversed at the last minute by management.
 The fall 1998 Arbitron books showed WMMS with a substantial increase in listeners; Plain Dealer radio critic Roger Brown commented, "the scam worked" claiming it drove people to listen to the station again for what was supposedly the format's final days.
 A new airstaff was assembled after the stunt: Tim "Slats" Guinane was hired for afternoon drive replacing Brian & Joe, who were transferred to WMVX, and music director Mark Pennington replaced Bill "BLF Bash" Freeman in overnights.
 Seth "the Barbarian" Williams took the overnight shift when Pennington moved to evenings in 2001.
-WMMS again served as the FM flagship to the Cleveland Browns Radio Network from 2002 to 2012, with Jim Donovan and Doug Dieken as announcers.
-Radio & Records twice named WMMS "Rock Station of the Year: Markets 1-25" (2005–06) as part of the now defunct publication's annual Industry Achievement Awards.